Will I be able to get a temporary permission to help with COVID-19 Restrictions?

 - Does the premises have another external area they can use instead of highway etc?

-If we only sell alcoholic drinks and no food, will we be considered for a Pavement Consent?
+If we only sell alcoholic drinks and no food, will we be considered for a pavement licence?

 Yes.
 Any premises that sells food and/or drink for customers to consume on their premises is eligible to apply for a pavement licence to use highway land to place outside additional furniture.